MontelioneLab/AISAR/README.md

 # AlphaFold-NMR Scripts with Demo (set working dir: CDK2AP1-doc1)

+*** all paths in the scripts need to be changed to your local path

 ## 1. AI Enhanced sampling
 * run_afsample6000.sh
    - need to modify the path to fit your local computer system